MetacampDAO/sbl-my-first-dapp-template/README.md

 Step 3: In the readMe file, click "For Solana Apps"

-Step 4: Install the dependencies
+Step 4: Install the dependencies: $ yarn install

 Step 5: Create a file named **Wallet.tsx** and paste the setup code provided by Solana labs